EricssonResearch/dnt/doc/dev/architecture.md

-# R2DTWO architecture
+# DNT architecture

-This document gives an overview of the components of R2DTWO and the way they are connected to each other.
+This document gives an overview of the components of DNT and the way they are connected to each other.

 The objects that R2DWTO is composed of are all identified by their names, which are often used as hash keys.